reign65/Xploader-V1/README.md

 </h2>

 ##
-- *Godzilla MD is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *Xploader Bot is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
-- *In that case, I'm not responsible for banning your account.*
+- *In that case, we're not responsible for banning your account.*
-- *Use Godzilla MD at your own risk by keeping this warning in mind.*
+- *Use Xploader bot at your own risk by keeping this warning in mind.*
 - [`Deploy on Heroku`]( https://dashboard.heroku.com/new?template=https://github.com/ItsFutureTrends/Godzilla-MD)

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>